fgx/fgx-aircraft/data/Concorde/ReadmeConcorde-jbsim.txt

 The following artefacts are supposed to be solved by OSG :
 - panels swaping too early.
 - instrument transparent through layer with alpha (steward view).
-- transparency order of blinking anti-collision light over wing.
+- opacity order of blinking anti-collision light over wing.

 Secondary problems